Ọbatala: Mythology

 After being content with what he created, he started to mold human beings from clay.
-During this creation progress he was drinking a large amount of palm wine, created from the palm nut forest, which cause him to create deformed figures in his drunken state.
+During this creative progress, he was drinking a large amount of palm wine, created from the palm nut forest, which caused him to create deformed figures in his drunken state.

-When he became sober and realize what he has done, he vowed to never drink again and protect the people with disabilities.
+When he became sober and realized what he had done, he vowed to never drink again and protect people with disabilities.

 After he successfully created the human being figures, they were given ase, a copper knife, and a wooden hoe.
 They were able to prosper.

 In Africa

 Primordial Obatala

-According to the tenets of the Yoruba religion, Obatala is one of the oldest of all of the orishas and was granted authority to create the Earth.
+According to the tenets of the Yoruba religion, Obatala is the oldest of all of the orishas and was granted authority to create the Earth.
 A tradition states that before he could return to heaven and report to Olodumare, Oduduwa usurped his responsibility (due to Obatala's being drunk at the time).
 He took the satchel that Olodumare had given Obatala to aid him in creation and used it to create land on the primeval ocean.
 A great feud ensued between the two siblings.
 However, an assessment of Yoruba traditional religion shows that each of the 201 deity are understood by their descendants and adherents to have carried out the creation of the earth.
-This suggests beginning of the world is an aspect of Yoruba cosmogenesis associated with numerous deities in Yoruba pantheons beyond Obatala or Oduduwa.
+This suggests the beginning of the world is an aspect of Yoruba cosmogenesis associated with numerous deities in Yoruba pantheons beyond Obatala or Oduduwa.

 Mortal Obatala

 Oba Obatala was the founder and the King of Ile-Ife, hence the appellation, Olufe.
 His reign was disrupted by an usurpation led by Oduduwa and his supporters such as Obameri, Obadio, Aloran, Ejio and Apata.
 However, Obatala was able to facilitate the death of Oduduwa and retrieve his throne as the king of Ile-Ife with the assistance of his support base consisting of Oluorogbo, Orunmila, Akire, Obalufon Ogbogboinrin (Obamakin), Owa Ilare and numerous others.
-This is re-enacted every year in the Obatala festival in Ife and the coronation rites of Ooni which indicate Obatala’s ownership of the crown, throne and authority.
-Ultimately, following the war between Obatala on the one hand and Oduduwa on the other, the latter lost and his support based dispersed.
-Thus, leading to a rotated rulership between the lineages of Obatala and Obalufon Ogbogbodinrin (Obamakin) who succeeded him.
+This is re-enacted every year in the Obatala festival in Ife and the coronation rites of Ooni which indicate Obatala's ownership of the crown, throne and authority.
+Ultimately, following the war between Obatala on the one hand and Oduduwa on the other, the latter lost and his support base dispersed, leading to a rotated rulership between the lineages of Obatala and Obalufon Ogbogbodinrin (Obamakin) who succeeded him.
 This was in effect till a coup conducted by Lajamisan, a descendant of Oranfe, disrupted the ruling structure.

 In the Americas

 Santería

-Obatalá (also known as Ochalá or Oxalá; Orichalá or Orixalá) is the oldest "orisha funfun" ("white deity"), referring to purity, both physically and symbolically as in the "light" of consciousness.
+Obatalá is the oldest "orisha fúnfún" ("white deity"), referring to purity, both physically and symbolically as in the "light" of consciousness.
 In Santería, Obatalá is syncretized with Our Lady of Mercy and Jesus Of Nazareth.
 Obatalá is said to have an equal number of male paths as female paths, but more often crowns women in part because men are traditionally crowned in Ifá in many lineages.